-Authors who have published via the immediate open access route in a Springer Nature journal may change the Creative Commons licence associated with their article after publication, but may only change from a more restrictive licence to CC BY (the least restrictive licence).
+Authors who have published via the immediate open access route in a Springer Nature journal may change the Creative Commons licence associated with their article after publication.
+Authors may only request to change from a more restrictive licence to CC BY (the least restrictive licence) and may only request to change to a standard licence offered by the journal, unless the licence is a necessary requirement of your funder.
 See our ‘Open access licensing’ policy above for more information about open access licences.

 Copyright of OA articles